(This post was last updated on: 12/18/20.)

 Have you ever been in that situation where someone unexpectedly gave you a holiday gift and you had nothing to give them in return?
 Or you forgot a co-worker’s birthday and had to run out at lunch to quick buy something?
 Well what about getting invited to an event and you were the only one that showed up empty handed.
 Yeah, me too and it sucks!
-Well no more; I thought I can do better than that.
+Well no more; I thought, I can do better than that.
 I put together a list of gifts to keep on hand for last minute emergencies.

 I came up with the idea to make a little stock pile of generic gifts that I can pull from whenever one of those awkward situations comes up.
 So I started by getting a plastic tote and filling it with a few things in my home that I could re-gift.
 It really wasn’t that hard.
 I keep a box in the house that is set aside for donations to Goodwill.
 Anytime someone gives me something that I don’t really like or that I know I won’t use, I toss it in my donation box.
 These are brand new items, sometimes with the price tag still on.
-I also have a stack of gift cards in my kitchen drawer, so I picked out the ones that I know we aren’t likely to use.
+I also have a stack of gift cards in my kitchen junk drawer, so I picked out the ones that I know we aren’t likely to use.
 Gift cards make good gifts for men and women.

-The next item is easy to find at bargain stores like Home Goods, Ross or TJ Maxx.
+The next category of items is easy to find at bargain stores like Home Goods, Ross or TJ Maxx.
 Small servingware or home decor items make cute gifts for all kinds of people (neighbors, co-workers, church friends, etc.).
-It’s also a good item for that work Secret Santa Party that has a low budget set by your boss.
-Once I brought a set of cute stemless wine glasses to a white elephant party and everyone fought over my gift.
+It’s also a good gift for that work Secret Santa Party that has a low budget set by your boss.
+Once I brought a set of cute stemless wine glasses from TJ Maxx to a white elephant party at work and everyone fought over my gift.

 ALCOHOL.
 Yes, just about everyone loves a good cocktail.
 It’s useful and it’s an item that can be re-gifted if the person wants to do that.
 We keep several bottles of wine on hand.
 But I also take it a step further by keeping some bottles of local wine on hand too.
 These are great gifts when you are going to a dinner with people not from the area or as a gift for family that lives out of state.
 North Carolina has tons of small family owned vineyards and their wine is pretty affordable.
 I also stock up on general use wine gift bags at the dollar store.